 Submission deadline: Qibla shall accept submissions up until June 15, 2015.
 Accepted students shall be notified of their admission by June 18, after which they can register for the course.

-The course shall have two weekly Live Sessions for the duration of Ramadan, which all students must attend.
+The course shall consist of weekly Group Live Sessions for 10 weeks, which all students must attend.
 Students shall book available time-slots with the teacher over the course of the week for individual one-on-one sessions.

-The course shall have two sections – one for men, and one for women, each running as an independent course with five students.
+The course shall have two sections – one for men, and one for women, each running as an independent course with a maximum of five students.

 Weekly Time Commitment